ARM-software/acle/cmse/cmse.md

 > procedure according to the [[AAPCS]](#AAPCS).
 > * Save and clear bits [27:0] of FPSCR (Armv8.1-M Mainline only).

-A toolchain could provide the developer with the means to specify that some types of variables never hold secret information.
+A toolchain could provide you with the means to specify that some types of variables never hold secret information.

+<span id="requirement-54" class="requirement-box"></span>

-> **54** When the non-secure function call returns, caller- and callee-saved
+> When the non-secure function call returns, caller- and callee-saved
 > registers saved before the call must be restored.
 This includes bits [27:0]
 > of FPSCR (Armv8.1-M Mainline only).
 > An implementation need not save and restore a register if its value is not
 > live across the call.
-Note that callee-saved registers are live across the
+Note: callee-saved registers are live across the
 > call in almost all situations.
 These requirements specify behaviour that is
 > similar to a regular function call, except that:
 >